 Families Participating in Earned Income Initiative Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of families (increase) Total number of families participating in EID prior to implementation - 6 Expected number of families after implementation - 200 over two years 241 over five years.
-No
+Number of families (increase) Total number of families participating in EID prior to implementation - 6 Expected number of families after implementation - 200 over two years 280 over six years This outcome did not meet the benchmark.

-CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total cost of task in dollars (decrease).
-Cost of task prior to implementation of the activity (in 2014 dollars) = \$1,863 Expected cost of task after implementation of the activity (in dollars) = \$12,420 (100 per year) Actual cost of task after implementation of the activity (in dollars) = \$9,812 The outcome meets the benchmark.
+CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome B Total cost of task in dollars (decrease).
+Cost of task prior to implementation of the activity (in 2015dollars) \$1,344 Expected cost of task after implementation of the activity (in 2015 dollars) = \$8,960 Actual cost of task after implementation of the activity (in dollars) = \$6,900 The outcome meets the benchmark.

-CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total time to complete the task in staff hours (decrease).
+CE #2: Staff Time Savings Unit of Measurement Raseline Benchmark Outcome Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours) = 10 hours per EID Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) = 4 hours per EID Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) 4 hours per EID The outcome meets the benchmark.

-CE #3: Decrease in Error Rate of Task Execution Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average error rate in completing a task as a percentage (decrease).
-Average error rate of task prior to implementation of the activity (percentage) 50% Expected average error rate of task after implementation of the activity (percentage) - 0% Actual average error rate of task after implementation of the activity (percentage) = 0% The outcome meets the benchmark.
+CE #3: Decrease in Error Rate of Task Execution Unit of Baseline Benchmark Outcome Benchmark Achieve Average error rate in completing a task as a percentage (decrease).
+Average error rate of task prior to implementation of the activity (percentage) 50% Expected average error rate of task after implementation of the activity (percentage) - 10% Actual average error rate of task after implementation of the activity (percentage) = 4% The outcome meets the benchmark.

-CE #5: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Rental revenue in dollars (increase).
-Rental revenue prior to implementation of the activity - \$14,437,400 Expected rental revenue after implementation of the activity - 1.5% per year; in 2015: \$17,756,181 TBD TBD
+CE #5: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome Benchmark Achiev Rental revenue in dollars (increase).
+Rental revenue prior to implementation of the activity - \$14,437,400 Expected rental revenue after implementation of the activity - 1.5% per year; in 2015: \$17,756,181 Actual PHA rental revenue after implementation of the activity (in dollars) = \$19,210,629 The outcome exceeds the benchmark.

 SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase).
-Average earned income of households affected by this policy prior to implementation of the activity (in dollars) = \$0.00 Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars) = \$7,540.00 Actual average earned income of households affected by this policy after implementation (in dollars) = \$16,043 The outcome exceeds the benchmark.
+Average earned income of households affected by this policy prior to implementation of the activity (in dollars) = \$0.00 Expected average earned income of households affected by this policy prior to implementation of the activity (in 2015 dollars) = \$9,000 Actual average earned income of households affected by this policy after implementation (in dollars) = \$18,234 The outcome exceeds the benchmark.